 \subsection{Motivating Partition}

 In this section, we seek the form of a partition that best reduces the SDP relaxation error.
 By restricting our focus to ReLU networks with one hidden layer, we develop a simple necessary condition for the SDP relaxation to be exact, i.e., for the matrix $P$ to be rank-1.
 We then work on the violation of this condition to define a measure of how close $P$ is to being rank-1 in the case it has higher rank.
 Next, we develop a tractable upper bound on this rank-1 gap.
-Finally, we formulate an optimization problem in which we search for a partition of the input uncertainty set that minimizes our upper bound.
-We show that an optimal partition takes the form of a uniform division of the input set.
+Finally, we formulate an optimization problem in which we search for a coordinate-wise partition of the input uncertainty set that minimizes our upper bound.
+Since this partition robustly minimizes our rank-1 gap-based upper bound on the relaxation error, we refer to it as ``worst-case optimal,'' similarly to our previous worst-case optimal LP partition.
+We show that such a coordinate-wise worst-case optimal SDP partition takes the form of a uniform division of the input set.
 The result motivates the use of uniform partitions of the input uncertainty set, and in Section \ref{sec: partitioning_scheme_sdp}, we answer the question of which coordinate is best to uniformly partition along.
 Note that, despite the motivating partition being derived for networks with one hidden layer, the relaxation tightening in Proposition \ref{prop: improving_the_sdp_relaxation_bound} still holds for multi-layer networks.
-Indeed, the experiments in Section \ref{sec: simulation_results} will show that the resulting SDP partition design maintains a relatively constant efficacy as the number of layers increases.
+Indeed, the experiments in Section \ref{sec: simulation_results} will show that the resulting SDP branching scheme design maintains a relatively constant efficacy as the number of layers increases.

 \begin{proposition}[Necessary condition for exact SDP] Let $P^*\in\mathbb{S}^{n_x+n_z+1}$ denote a solution to the semidefinite programming relaxation \eqref{eq: sdp_relaxation}.
 If the relaxation is exact, meaning that $\rank(P^*)=1$, then the following conditions hold: